mcdope/raspberrypi-dev-environment/README.md

 # What is this?

-An installer for a emulated Raspberry Pi Environment.
+An installer for an emulated Raspberry Pi Environment.
 Though, we use another device definition so we can use the current Rasbian image.

 ## Licence